-During the period under review, the committee carried out a selfevaluation of its performance.
-The results of the self-evaluation process reflected that the committee was satisfied with how it executed its responsibilities and fulfilled its mandate during the period under review.
-The Risk, SHE, Social and Ethics Committee submits its report to the shareholders as required by the Companies Act and recommended by King III, illustrating how it discharged its statutory responsibilities and acted in accordance with the requirements of its terms of reference for the period to 31 March 2014:
+During the period under review, the committee carried out a self-evaluation of its performance.
+The results of the self-evaluation process reflected that the committee was satisfied with how it executed its responsibilities and fulfilled its mandate.

+The Risk, SHE, Social and Ethics Committee is pleased to submit its report to the shareholders as required by the Companies Act and recommended by King III, illustrating how it discharged its statutory responsibilities and acted in accordance with the requirements of its terms of reference for the year ended to 31 March 2015: